betterscientificsoftware/bssw.io/Articles/Blog/2023-08-containers-workflows.md

 ### Use of Containers for Deploying a Workflow Submit Node
 Another emerging use case for containers in workflows, is to use a container to deploy the workflow system itself within the science DMZ of a HPC center.
 Lot of large DOE supercomputing facilities such as OLCF and NERSC provide users access to a kubernetes enivornment within their DMZ, that enables users to spin up containers from where they can submit jobs to the centers' HPC clusters.

 For Pegasus WMS there is now a [containerized setup](https://github.com/vahi/pegasus-annex/tree/main) for a workflow submit host with Pegasus + HTCondor installed.
 This container allows you to setup pilot jobs for your workflows using `htcondor annex` against supported HPC clusters.
 This workflow submit host is setup to submit jobs to a remote cluster, and does not run any compute jobs itself.
 The container is meant be deployed on a host, where the compute nodes of the cluster to which you are submiting the jobs to can connect back to.
 Such a host, can be a host with a public IP or a host within the science DMZ of the HPC cluster.

 For example, this container can be deployed onto the Spin Cluster at NERSC to submit jobs to Perlmutter.
+Instructions on how to do this can be found [here](https://github.com/vahi/pegasus-annex/blob/main/nersc/README.md).

 ### Author bio